 It should be noted in advance that, in addition to the strict provisions of data protection law, we and our employees are also subject to further legal obligations of confidentiality, in particular the Blood Safety Act (BlutsicherheitsG).

-The nouns used are understood in a gender-neutral way and therefore include both the female and male form.
+The used nouns are to be understood as gender-neutral and therefore include both the feminine and the masculine form.

 1.1 For the purpose of “processing personal data relating to inquiries, for making appointments, and for organizing the plasma donation process on site, including displaying the first name and first letter of the last name on screens of the donor guidance system in the plasma donation centers (list of centers operated by us: https://plasmavita.at), and for data exchange with other donation centers for the protection of the donor, including computer-generated and archived text documents (such as correspondence) on these matters” we process the following personal data: